Serbian Chetnik Organization: July–August 1904

 The Serbian Chetniks in Poreče and Demir-Hisar, constantly followed by Bulgarians, did not know of the massacres.
 The hungry and tired band of Đorđe Cvetković arrived at the village of Gornji Divjaci, where they were hosted by the villagers who had brought cheese and rakija.
 They rested in sheets of sheep skin, and the village children came with bread and listened to their stories.
 Cvetković, Trbić and Stevan Ćela rested in the house of the village leader, and ate several meals.
 In the next morning, Trbić walked through the yard and went down some stairs, and saw an Ottoman jandarma whom he shot, who was then buried in the forest.
 The rest ended and the band assembled and walked the river across the mountain.
 They arrived at the village of Cer the next day where they also found Bulgarians, and the Bulgarian voivodes Hristo Uzunov and Georgi Sugarev joined their company.

 In the mountainous village of Mramorac, where Petar Chaulev had set up camp in the forest, Trbić band were told that the Bulgarian Committee had prohibited them to go to Drimkol.
 On the same day, 14 August, the Bulgarians had killed Serbian priest Stavro Krstić, which the Chetniks later learnt from the villagers.
 Far from the other bands, without help, tricked and surrounded, the band understood their situation.
 Chaulev informed them of their disarmament and the Bulgarian Committee's verdict of crime against the Bulgarian organization.
 They were only shouted at, as they were saved by some ethnic Serb voivodes in the Bulgarian bands: Tase and Dejan from Prisovjan and Cvetko from Jablanica in Debar, who were bound by oath to the Bulgarian Committee, but nevertheless openly defended the Serbian Chetniks, and friends, whom they had wintered together with in Belgrade.
 They awaited Dame Gruev, the second leader of the Bulgarian Committee after Sarafov, who would arrive from Bitola.
 Gruev and his escort arrived as village priests on a night.
 Trbić knew Gruev from the Kruševo Uprising and from an encounter in Serava.
 Trbić used their acquaintance and memories, reminding Gruev of the common revolutionary fight and his childhood, when Gruev was a cadet of the Society of Saint Sava in Belgrade, and an apprentice in the printing house of Pero Todorović, which was called Smiljevo after Gruev's birthplace.

 1906–07

-In 1906 and 1907, the Serbian Chetniks had most success.
+In 1906 and 1907, the Serbian Chetniks experience a period of great success.

+1906

+During 1906, armed conflicts continued in Skopje Sandžak.
+There were 16 recorded clashes with Komita companies.
+37 Serbian Chetniks were killed and two were wounded.
+Bulgarian losses were somewhat higher.
+A total of 219 murders and 77 serious injuries were recorded.
+61 people were kidnapped and are still missing.

+1907

+In 1907, there were 27 armed conflicts in the Skopje Sandžak.
+113 Bulgarian and 14 Serbian Chetniks were killed.
+Turkish losses were only six people.
+During the whole year, there were 364 murders, 77 injuries, and 90 people missing in the mountains.